-Hydrogeologic characterization of the injection site will be performed through testing conducted during drilling.
-These data will be used in the development of the dynamic flow models to determine the CO2 plume geometry and distribution and are described in the AoR and Corrective Action Plan (Permit Section 2).
+Hydrogeologic characterization of the injection site will be performed through testing conducted at the STW, and limited additional testing is planned for the injection well.
+Data from the hydrogeologic testing on the STW will be used in the development of the dynamic flow models to determine the CO2 plume geometry and distribution.
+These data are described in the AoR and Corrective Action Plan (Permit Section 2).